zhenkewu/CFRL/JOSS/paper.md

 #### Counterfactually Fair Policy Learning

 Now we train a counterfactually fair policy using the preprocessed data and `FQI` with `sp` as its internal preprocessor.
-Note that the training data `state_tilde` and `rewards_tilde` are already preprocessed.
-Thus, we set `preprocess=False` during training so that the input trajectory will not be preprocessed again by the internal preprocessor (i.e. `sp`).
+By default, the input data will first be preprocessed by `sp` before being used for policy learning.
+In our case, since the training data `state_tilde` and `rewards_tilde` are already preprocessed, we set `preprocess=False` during training so that the input trajectory will not be preprocessed again by the internal preprocessor (i.e. `sp`).

 ```python
 agent = FQI(num_actions=2, model_type='nn', preprocessor=sp)